 MINDEN - Proposed federal legislation allowing a land exchange that would benefit Lincoln and Douglas counties will be changed to address allegations of a possible "sweetheart deal," but a spokesman says it shouldn't jeopardize the overall plan.

-David Cherry, Nevada press secretary for U.S. Sen. Harry Reid, D-Nev., said Reid and U.S. Rep. Jim Gibbons, R-Nev., will amend bills on the so-called “Lincoln-Douglas Exchange” to ensure that any federal land sales are subject to a competitive bidding process.
+David Cherry, Nevada press secretary for U.S. Sen. Harry Reid, D-Nev., said the senator and U.S. Rep. Jim Gibbons, R-Nev., will amend bills on the so-called "Lincoln-Douglas Exchange" to ensure that any federal land sales are subject to a competitive bidding process.

 Under the proposed exchange, federal land in Lincoln County would be given to Lincoln County to sell.
 The profits would boost Lincoln's economy - more than 98 percent of the county's land is federally held - and also provide money to buy conservation easements in Douglas County.
 Conservation easements are agreements from the owners of ranches and other open land not to develop it.

 While officials from both counties were enthused with the plan, John Singlaub, field manager for the Carson City Bureau of Land Management office was skeptical because Lincoln planned to sell its newly acquired holdings to one person.

 Cherry said the congressmen decided to amend their bills to require a competitive process for disposing of any federal lands.

 "We're not saying that it's a bad deal in terms of what it would mean for Lincoln or Douglas," said Cherry.
 "It's just the process by which it's being done that we need to take a look at.
 We figured if that question has arisen, why even go forward?"